 The Varndens of Chertsey in Surrey

 These are a mystery.
 James Douglass b abt 1765 (the second watchmaker) married Mary Varnden at St Martin-in-the-Fields, London.
 Mary was the daughter of William and Elizabeth Varnden of Chertsey.
 William was born approx 1758, and Elizabeth 1750, according to ages at burial.
 They had six children, only one male, William.
 In 1841 there was an Eliza Varnden age 30 (abt) with them, it seems she was William’s daughter.
 These children were all born and christened in Chertsey from 1775, and most lived in this area all their lives - the family were living in Chertsey Lane End (later known as Ottershaw), and Mary Varnden was noted as a native of Wheeler's Green Farm on her daughter Mary's baptism.
 However it is a mystery where William Varnden and Elizabeth were from, or where they married.
 In 1768, William was a servant, in 1771 a labourer, yet by 1791 he was a brickmaker of Berryman and Varnden and a freeholder.
 There seem to be some early references to Varndens in Sedlescombe in Sussex.
 The most recent information indicates that William Varnden senior was buried with John Berryman and Ann (nee Penycod) and her will describes William as her nephew.
-However the link to the Berryman or Penycod families has not been found.
+However it appears that the link to the Berryman family is through William Varnden junior's wife Ann Wapshott/

 The Boyces of Winkfield in Berkshire, the Pierces of Langley in Bucks, and the Bisleys mostly of Upton cum Chalvey (Bucks) and Winkfield in Berkshire